 The effect of [BIP-34] has been incorporated into the consensus rules (§ 7.1 'Transaction Encoding and Consensus' on p.
-84).
+86).
 This excludes the Mainnet and Testnet genesis blocks, for which the "height in coinbase" was inadvertently omitted.

-[BIP-13] applies with the changes to address version bytes described in § 5.6.1 'Transparent Addresses' on p.
-78.
+[BIP-13] applies with the changes to address version bytes described in § 5.6.1.1 'Transparent Addresses' on p.
+80.

-[BIP-111] applies from network protocol version 170004 onward; that is:
+[BIP-111] applies from peer-to-peer network protocol version 170004 onward; that is: